tfausak/tfausak.github.io/about.md

 # {{ page.title }}

 Howdy!
 My name is Taylor Fausak.
 I am a 27-year-old software developer living in Dallas, Texas.
-I currently work for [OrgSync][1].
+I currently work for [Front Row][1].
 I studied Computer Science at [UT Austin][2] for a while, but I don't have anything to show for it.